utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 <img alt="Confirmation for removing a team member" src="https://assets.postman.com/postman-docs/remove-user-from-team-v9.2.jpg" width="400px"/>

-> Note that when you remove a member from your team, this doesn't automatically reduce the number of paid slots for your team unless the member was added by [Auto-Flex](/docs/administration/billing/#utilizing-auto-flex) during the current Auto-Flex cycle.
-If you want to reduce the number of paid slots on your team, a member of your team with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [edit your plan](/docs/administration/billing/#changing-your-plan).
+> Note that when you remove a member from your team, this doesn't automatically reduce the number of paid seats for your team unless the member was added by [Auto-Flex](/docs/administration/billing/#utilizing-auto-flex) during the current Auto-Flex cycle.
+If you want to reduce the number of paid seats on your team, a member of your team with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can [edit your plan](/docs/administration/billing/#changing-your-plan).

 ### Managing team roles